tompurl/selenium-grid-kubernetes-example/README.md

    network.
 This makes things much safer for our test.
 2. Run 1 "debug" version of the Chrome image in our grid.
    - The "debug" versions allow us to VNC into them, which is pretty sweet.
+3. Run 2 "debug" versions of the Firefox image.

 ## Installation